- Batteries dead or low (6 AA pack)

 Common Causes

-- Batteries dead or low
+- Batteries dead or low (6 AA pack)

-- Battery pack connector loose
+- Battery pack connector loose or unseated

-- Sensor disabled via override
+- Sensor disabled via the override switch

-- Solenoid valve stuck
+- Solenoid valve stuck closed

-- Wiring disconnected
+- Wiring between control box and faucet disconnected

 Most fixes happen in the first 3 steps.